How much does your college major matter? The answer varies a lot, depending on which industry you’re trying to break into.

 For most of my life, I thought I was a pretty good communicator.

-But then I started blogging, which made me introspective about my writing, which made me introspective about other things, which led me to the realization that I am a weird cackling witch who cannot spell excepting in runes, fluent only in the cawing of ravens and the tolling of church bells at midnight.
+But then I started blogging, which made me introspective about my writing.
+And that made me introspective about other things, which led me to the realization that I am a weird cackling witch who cannot spell excepting in runes, fluent only in the cawing of ravens and the tolling of church bells at midnight.

 Seek feedback about your communication style, and treasure whatever you get.
 And for god’s sake, act on it!
 If people tell you you’re blunt, don’t pride yourself on that—challenge yourself to soften up so people can better hear your message.
 If you apologize too often, install one of those plugins that changes every instance of “I’m sorry” in an email to “thank you” so that your actually necessary apologies have meaning.

 No matter your major, college is a great time to identify your communication quirks and fix them.
 When asked directly for feedback, no coworker will ever be as forthcoming and honest as a professor whose job it is to make you better.

 Improving organization and attention to detail